-The Associated Student Body will be considered the primary sponsor of the banquet, in cooperation and consultation with the President's Cabinet.
-The President's Cabinet and faculty will exercise a role of advisement and supervision in a manner consistent with accepted standards and ideals of the College.
+The Associated Student Body will be considered the primary sponsor of the banquet, in cooperation and consultation with the Vice President for Student Development.
+The Vice President for Student Development will exercise a role of advisement and supervision in a manner consistent with accepted standards and ideals of the University.

-- Organization and Planning - a.
+Organization and Planning

+a.
 Committees

-The Executive Committee shall be composed of the Vice President of Student Activities of the ASB (who shall serve as chairperson of the committee), the Vice President for Student Development (ex-officio), the ASB President, the ASB Secretary, the ASB Treasurer, the Advisor for Student Activities, the faculty as appointed by the President of the College.
+- 1. The Executive Committee shall be composed of the Vice President of Student Activities of the ASB (who shall serve as chairperson of the committee), the Vice President for Student Development (ex-officio), the ASB President, the ASB Secretary, the ASB Treasurer, the faculty as appointed by the President of the University.
 The Executive Committee shall serve as the Program Committee.
 Other duties of the Executive Committee include site selection, speaker and special music selections, selection of the emcee, appointment of ushers as needed and appointment of the members of the Banquet Committee.
-All planning is subject to the approval of the President's Cabinet, particularly the speaker and music.
-The Banquet Committee shall be composed of the members of the Executive b.

-The Banquet Committee shall be composed of the members of the Executive Committee plus the chairperson of the sub-committees.
-The functions of the committee shall be to establish a theme for the banquet, to consider planning and progress reports for the banquet and to see that all committee functions are carried out.

-- The Sub-Committee shall be appointed as needed to fulfill specific functions in preparing for and carrying out the banquet.
+All planning is subject to the approval of the Vice President for Student Development, particularly the speaker and music. - The Social Committee shall be composed of the members of the Executive Committee plus the chairperson of the sub-committees.
+The functions of the committee shall be to establish a theme for the banquet, to consider planning and progress reports for the banquet and to see that all committee functions are carried out. - 3.
+The Sub-Committee shall be appointed as needed to fulfill specific functions in preparing for and carrying out the banquet.
 They shall include the following: - a.
 Program.
-The program shall be developed by the Executive Committee, serving as the Program Committee.
+The program shall be developed by the Executive Committee, serving as the Program Committee. - b.
 Decorations.
 A core committee of at least two persons shall be appointed to prepare decorations as needed.
 Decorations shall be consider the theme of the banquet and the nature of the facilities where the banquet is held.
-The Decorations Committee shall be responsible for the dismantling and clean up of decorations following the banquet and will be expected to appoint personnel to carry out this task.
+The Decorations Committee shall be responsible for the dismantling and clean up of decorations following the banquet and will be expected to appoint personnel to carry out this task. - c.
 Promotions.
-A core Promotions Committee of at least two persons shall be appointed to develop and implement a plan and schedule of promotions for the banquet.
+A core Promotions Committee of at least two persons shall be appointed to develop and implement a plan and schedule of promotions for the banquet. - d.
 Printed Program and Tickets.
-A core Printing Committee of at least two persons shall be appointed to see that programs and tickets are printed in adequate time (at least two weeks before the banquet).
+A core Printing Committee of at least two persons shall be appointed to see that programs and tickets are printed b.
+Planning